-On August 5, 2022, the Company filed a shelf registration statement on Form S-3 (the Shelf) with the SEC, which covers the offering, issuance, and sale by us of up to an aggregate of \$200.0 million of our common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
+On August 5, 2022, the Company filed a shelf registration statement on Form S-3 (as amended to date, the Shelf) with the SEC, which covers the offering, issuance, and sale by us of up to an aggregate of \$200.0 million of our common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
 We simultaneously entered into a sales agreement with Jefferies LLC, as sales agent, to provide for the issuance and sale by us of up to \$75.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf (the ATM Program).
 The Shelf was declared effective by the SEC on August 12, 2022.
-As of the date hereof, no sales have been made pursuant to the ATM Program.
+Subsequent to December 31, 2023 and through March 21, 2024, we have sold and issued 109,485 shares of common stock under the ATM Program, with total net proceeds of \$0.2 million.